bassmanitram/actions-for-nautilus/README.md

 5. You _may_ have to restart the Gnome shell in order to see the configuration application in your desktop applications list

-If you don't have the `make` command in your system, sumply install the `make` package in the same way you installed the [other dependencies](#install-dependencies).
+If you don't have the `git` or `make` commands in your system, simply install them in the same way you installed the [other dependencies](#install-dependencies).

 On _first_ installation, you won't see anything different in the Nautilus context menus, because you need to have a working configuration for anything to change.